mangdangroboticsclub/mini_pupper_ros/README.md

 ### 1.2 PC Setup

-PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely or execute simulator.
+PC Setup corresponds to PC (your desktop or laptop PC) for controlling Mini Pupper remotely or execute simulator, if the installation is unsuccessful, repeat the steps to install the package again.
 __Do not apply these PC Setup commands to your Raspberry Pi on Mini Pupper.__

 Ubuntu 22.04 + ROS 2 Humble is required.